NanboLi/MulMON/README.md

     ```
     tar -zxvf <YOUR-PATH>/mulmon_datasets/clevr/clevr_mv.tar.gz -C <YOUR-PATH>/mulmon_datasets/clevr/
     ```
-    Note that: 1) we used only a subset of the DeepMind GQN-Jaco dataset, more available at [deepmind/gqn-datasets](https://github.com/deepmind/gqn-datasets), and 2) the published clevr_aug dataset differs slightly from the one we used in the paper.
+    Note that: 1) we used only a subset of the DeepMind GQN-Jaco dataset, more available at [deepmind/gqn-datasets](https://github.com/deepmind/gqn-datasets), and 2) the published clevr_aug dataset differs slightly from the CLE-Aug used in the paper.

   * **Fun way**  :
    Customise your own multi-view CLEVR data. (**available soon...**)